Each of us is unique in our own way. We all have different thoughts, feelings, and behaviors that sum up our personalities.

 What does a strong personality look like?

-Genetics, upbringing, life experiences, and the environment surrounding us play a crucial role shaping our persona.
+Genetics, upbringing, life experiences, and the environment surrounding us play a crucial role in shaping our persona.

 Before we discuss the traits of a strong personality, let’s first understand if it is possible to change (or develop) one’s personality.